 FT: Tell me about the mix between hard and soft surface for multifamily.

 Hitch: It is definitely not a one-size-fits-all.
 Bentley is seeing an increase in broadloom installations across the country.
 Our EliteFlex 6-foot is something that's selling in major markets in the multi-family arena.
 We’re also seeing carpet tile.
 But in other markets, they are leaning towards plenty of LVT.
-The consumer is wanting to bring in their own flare and bring in their own area rugs.
+The consumer is wanting to bring in their own flair and bring in their own area rugs.
 We have to think about the entire family living there including Spot the dog.
 We’re definitely seeing hard surface and we're not seeing the carpet as much in the bedroom.
 I think that's a pretty big fix.
-We're definitely seeing that carpet remaining in their common corridors remaining in the amenities spaces.
+We're definitely seeing that carpet remaining in their common corridors, remaining in the amenities spaces.
 And then we're seeing the LDP would be a construct that I'm going into that unit.